 - The perception that since everyone is investing in real estate and profiting from it, even I should do the same and make easy money.

-- You always hear story from neighbors that they bought a flat for Rs 900 / sq ft 15 years ago and now it is worth Rs 5000 / sq ft.
-Here mental maths comes into picture.
+- You always hear the story from neighbours that they bought a flat for Rs 900 / sq ft 15 years ago and now it is worth Rs 5000 / sq ft.
+Here mental maths comes into the picture.
 Mentally you might think that this 900 to 5000 appreciation is more than 5 times and a very profitable one.
-But neighbors comfortably forget to tell you about the expenses they incurred in these 15 years or in repaying loans.
+But neighbours comfortably forget to tell you about the expenses they incurred in these 15 years or in repaying loans.
 Actual returns are always calculated net of expenses.
-Its neighbor’s envy and owner’s pride (copied from an old Onida TV advertisement).
+It’s neighbour’s envy and owner’s pride (copied from an old Onida TV advertisement).
 For those who want to turn Rs 900 to Rs 5000 in 15 years, it’s not that tough.
 You can do it at 12.1% per year.

 Why Don’t People Invest in Mutual Funds?